lancaster-university/microbit/README.md

 git clone https://github.com/lancaster-university/microbit
 ```

-**Note: To successfully build this project you will need access to the microbit-dal private repository, if you need access please email me at j.devine@lancaster.ac.uk.**
+**Note: To successfully build this project you will need access to the microbit-dal private repository, if you need access please email me at joe@comp.lancs.ac.uk.**

 ### 3. Try to build
 Building rarely works first time due to dependencies currently not being installed by Yotta, so the next step is to **try** to build.